Bonding Rabbits

 Escape Attempts

-Rabbits who may be used to free-roaming may protest being confined.
+Rabbits who are be used to free-roaming may protest being confined.
 They are more likely to push the pen and jump out.
 Make sure neither rabbit can jump out as this can lead to injuries.

 Week 2